Agent-Based Optimal Control for Image Processing: Introduction

 In this paper, we consider an image as a discrete set of agents located on a two-dimensional spatial domain.
 Each pixel is represented by a position $(x_i,y_i) \in \Omega \subset \mathbb{R}^2$ and an associated intensity or colour value $c_i \in [0,1]$ (in the case of grey-scale images).
 The state of the system at a given time $t$ is therefore described by the collection $\{(x_i, y_i, c_i(t))\}_{i=1}^N$, where $N$ denotes the total number of pixels or agents.
-The temporal variable $t$ does not correspond to physical time, but rather to an artificial evolution parameter that drives the system toward a segmented or quantized configuration.

 The interaction between agents is designed to model both photometric similarity and spatial proximity.
 In particular, each agent tends to align its state $c_i$ with the states of nearby agents whose intensities are similar, while the strength of this influence decays with spatial distance.
-This behaviour can be encoded by an interaction kernel which quantifies the attraction between two agents as a function of both their spatial and tonal distances.

-Such a formulation provides a unified view of several well-known phenomena.
-If the interactions depend only on the difference in intensities, the dynamics resemble an alignment or consensus model on the colour space.
-If spatial proximity is also taken into account, one obtains a coupled model that promotes local regularity while preserving discontinuities at object boundaries.
-In this framework, image segmentation and colour quantization correspond to the emergence of clusters in the intensity space, induced by the self-organization of the interacting agents.

 The challenge, however, lies in determining how strongly the agents should interact at each time and at each spatial scale.
-Fixed interaction parameters may lead either to excessive smoothing -- erasing fine details -- or to poor denoising and fragmentation.
-To overcome this limitation, we introduce an optimal control approach, in which the interaction parameters are not fixed but evolve in time according to a control law designed to balance fidelity to the original image and regularization effects.
+Fixed interaction parameters may lead either to excessive smoothing or to poor denoising.
+To overcome this limitation, we introduce an optimal control approach, in which the interaction parameters evolve in time according to a control law designed to balance fidelity to the original image and regularization effects.
+The cost functionals we consider are inspired by the principles of variational image processing, while the dynamics of the system are governed by an alignment model applied to the image pixels.
+This approach uniquely integrates the global perspective of variational methods with the localised, adaptive nature of multi-agent systems.

 In previous models~\cite{Herty2020,Cabini2025}, the agents represent the pixels of the image and are allowed to move within the spatial domain, while their associated colour or intensity values remain fixed.
 At the end of the evolution, the final colour assigned to each region is obtained by averaging the intensities of the pixels that have converged to the same spatial cluster.
 In other words, clustering occurs in the spatial domain, and the chromatic information is only used a posteriori to label the resulting groups.